Hero image showing a color wheel with complementary colors highlighted.

 The Basic Complementary Colors

-In design, the right color combinations are not just about aesthetics; they're a language all on their own.
-Complementary colors can communicate action, influence mood, and emphasize content.
-This section introduces the foundational pairs of the color wheel:
+In design, the right color combinations aren’t just about aesthetics but are a language all on their own to communicate action, influence mood, and emphasize content, and here are foundational pairs of the color wheel:

 Red and Green: A Vivid Contrast

-Red paired with green offers a striking contrast.
-Often linked to urgency, red finds balance with green's soothing qualities.
-This duo is perfect for festive themes.
-Due to their standout nature, they can be effective for attention-grabbing buttons or safety signs.
-However, avoid the combination of red and green for any significant amount of text, as it can be very taxing for users.
+Red paired with green offers a striking contrast in that red, often linked to urgency, finds a good balance with green's soothing qualities, and this duo often shows up in festive themes, for example, and in UX designs can be effective for attention-grabbing buttons or safety signs.
+With that said, it’s wise to avoid the combination of red and green for any significant amount of text, as it can be very taxing for users.

 Blue and Orange: A Harmonious Balance

-Blue and orange strike a harmonious balance reminiscent of a sunset against a chilled sky.
-Designers favor this duo for its ability to mix a sense of tranquility with vibrancy, famous in movie palettes and website layouts.
+Blue and orange strike a harmonious balance that can conjure scenes like a sunset against a chilled sky—a favorite among designers because of how it can mix a sense of tranquility with vibrancy, and it’s a famous combination in movie palettes and website layouts.

 Yellow and Purple: A Royal Pairing

-Yellow and purple present a contrast that speaks of luxury and imagination.
-The vividness of yellow against the richness of purple brings a regal touch to designs.
-It makes this pair a go-to when you want to add sophistication to various creative projects.
+Yellow and purple present a contrast that speaks of luxury and imagination in that the vividness of yellow set against the richness of purple can bring a regal touch to designs—and this pair is a handy go-to when you want to add sophistication to various creative projects.

-Each pair uses stark contrast to capture attention and guide the viewer's eye.
-Thoughtful use of these fundamental complementary colors is a powerful tool for designers.
-It can transform simple projects into extraordinary works.
+Each pair uses stark contrast to capture attention and guide the viewer's eye, and you’ve got a powerful tool at hand when you use these fundamental complementary colors thoughtfully in that it can transform simple projects into works that are truly extraordinary and in line with what your brand wants to achieve when it helps users and customers.

 Show Hide video transcript